Michael L. Taylor

 - Author – Missouri Bar Two Volume Family Law Deskbook, 7th Edition, Chapter 14, “Tort Liability and the Family Relationship”, Chapter 18, “Trial Practice” and Chapter 19, “Discovery”

-- Martindale Hubbell rated “Preeminent AV” (recognized the highest level of professional skill and ethical conduct)
+- Martindale Hubbell rated “Preeminent AV” (recognized as the highest level of professional skill and ethical conduct)

 - Selected as Who’s Who in American Law